-Prior to 2012, Bloomingdale’s was doing what most retail organizations do when it comes to lossprevention and safety training–relying on a number of standard training approaches like posters, classroom training, huddles, and pre-shift morning rallies.
+Prior to 2012, Bloomingdale’s was doing what most retail organizations do when it comes to retail loss prevention training and safety education—relying on a number of standard approaches like posters, classroom training, huddles, and pre-shift morning rallies.
 But these approaches just weren’t working.

 As I contemplated this situation, I realized we weren’t focused on the right thing.
 We were concentrating on simply delivering training, when we should have been focused on building knowledge.
 Simply plastering posters on the wall or using all those other one-off approaches weren’t making our associates smarter or getting them to do the right things on the job.
 This dearth of knowledge was impacting our loss prevention and safety numbers.

 Don’t be left behind as the LP industry evolves!
 Get our FREE Special Report, Retail Loss Prevention Secrets from the Experts right now!

 We sought out and eventually discovered an employee knowledge platform that aligned with the organizational vision.
 The platform’s methodology, which was rooted in brain science principles, and its use of gamification techniques to keep associates interested, succeeded in building employee expertise over time.
 Since implementing the platform, we’ve reduced safety claims by 41 percent and saved $2.2 million per year, which is a $10 million savings overall.

 Here are four things I’ve learned over the course of transforming the way Bloomingdale’s approaches safety and retail loss prevention training: